Nationals-Phillies game postponed amid growing sports protest movement

+The decision came a day after the Milwaukee Bucks chose to not take the court for an NBA playoff game in protest of racial injustice following the shooting of Jacob Blake in Kenosha, Wis.
+Two more NBA playoff games on Wednesday were later postponed.
+The protests reached MLB that night,when the Milwaukee Brewers and Cincinnati Reds decided not to play.
+The Seattle Mariners, San Diego Padres, Los Angeles Dodgers and San Francisco Giants did the same.
+Then Thursday brought more clubs pausing to turn the spotlight toward persisting societal issues.

 Shortly after the Phillies opted not to play, ESPN reported that a Texas Rangers-Oakland Athletics game would also be postponed.
+Next The Athletic reported that the Minnesota Twins voted not to play the Detroit Tigers.
+Then the Boston Globe reported that the Red Sox had decided not to not play against the Toronto Blue Jays in Buffalo.
 NBC Sports was first to report that the Nationals and Phillies would not play.

-Following Wednesday night’s loss to the Phillies, Nationals manager Dave Martinez said he would speak with his players before they returned to the field.
-Martinez’s Thursday news conference was pushed back after it was originally scheduled for 2:30 p.m.
-The manager made pointed comments Wednesday when asked about protests around the sports world.
+On Wednesday, after a loss to the Phillies, Nationals Manager Dave Martinez expected to speak with his team before returning to the field.
+Martinez, 55, was emotional as he discussed the postponements around the sports world, and physically tipped his hat to all protesting athletes.

 “I think people got to understand that we are human beings, as well.
 We feel for everybody.
 Not just athletes,” Martinez said, his voice cracking with emotion.
 “We’re first people, and we understand what’s going on and if we got a chance to make a change or try to change something, we’re going to do it.”